 Mary learned to read the Bible with her mother’s help, and at age seven began helping with the livestock and vegetables.
 Her memory for words was poor and she did not enjoy learning the Catechisms – a series of religious questions and answers – for the Church of Scotland.
 Their minister was a strict Calvinist, and Mary found him too gloomy.

 When Mary was 10, her father returned from a long voyage to discover that although Mary could read, she could not write.
 He sent her to a boarding school on the other side of the river in Musselburgh, near Edinburgh.
 She hated her loss of freedom, and although her fellow pupils were kind to her, she was often tearful with homesickness.

 She returned home after a year, still unable to write or spell adequately.
-She spent hours roaming the countryside and on beaches and rocks observing the wildlife.
-She read Shakespeare, and after some evening lessons with a local teacher, she became absorbed in astronomy and began observing the night sky and the northern lights.
+She spent hours roaming the countryside and beaches observing the wildlife.
+In the evenings she read Shakespeare.
+After some lessons with a local teacher she became absorbed in astronomy, observing the night sky, and the northern lights.

 Let’s Get Serious

 In 1794, at age 13, Mary received formal school lessons in Edinburgh – she learned arithmetic and how to write properly.
 She began applying herself more intently to learning.